 Contributed by Alex Reynolds from Lost With Purpose

-The Middle East & Turkey
+Beautiful Mosques in the Middle East & Turkey

 Like Christianity and Judaism, Islam had its start in the Middle East, and some of the oldest and most important mosques in the world are located here.